Yet Apple’s iPad might be.

 The battery life is long.
 I can work a whole day without needing to find a power point.

-The Mac still might not be a typewriter, but the iPad does the job for me.
+The Mac still might not be a typewriter, but the iPad does the job.